MCP Server User Guide

 Viewing Your Traces

-1. Open https://ai-ops.haiven.local
+1. Open https://ai-ops.haiven.site

 2. Log in with your credentials